-- (a) The law school requires for admission to its degree program a bachelor's degree from an institution that is accredited by an accrediting agency recognized by the United States Department of Education. - (b) The law school may grant conditional admission to a student who has not satisfied the educational requirement stated in subsection (a) hereof, provided that such requirement will be met before the student matriculates.
+- (a) The law school requires for admission to its J.D. degree program a bachelor's degree, or successful completion of three-fourths of the work acceptable for a bachelor's degree, from an institution that is accredited by an accrediting agency recognized by the United States Department of Education. - (b) The law school may grant conditional admission to a student who has not satisfied the educational requirement stated in subsection (a) hereof, provided that such requirement will be met before the student matriculates. - (c) In an extraordinary case, the law school may admit to its J.D. degree program an applicant who does not possess the educational requirements of subsection (a) if the applicant's experience, ability, and other characteristics clearly show an aptitude for the study of law.
+The admitting officer shall sign and place in the admittee's file a statement of the considerations that led to the decision to admit the applicant.